 MDH: Collaborate with facilities, health care professionals, and public health officials to facilitate sharing of best practices and ensure that stewardship efforts are coordinated and effective.
-MDH's stewardship network for pharmacists, launched spring 2023, provides a quarterly forum for collaboration and sharing of best practices, with an emphasis on engaging pharmacists from under-represented clinical settings and areas of Minnesota.
+Maintain the MDH stewardship network for pharmacists as a quarterly forum for collaboration and sharing of best practices, emphasizing engagement of pharmacists from under-represented clinical settings and areas of Minnesota.
+Continue public recognition of stewardship programs through the Minnesota Antibiotic Stewardship Honor Roll.